AmberELEC/website/docs/System-Atomiswave.md

 ## ROM Sets

 Atomiswave uses MAME roms.
 Currently, we recommend that you use roms compatible with the MAME .0235 romset.
 Please see the [Arcade](Arcade) page for more information on creating romsets.

+- [Atomiswave XML Dat](resources/dats/atomiswave.xml) - A dat file for use in clrmamepro, romcenter, or another rom compiler